kym6464/md/README.md

 npx @kym6464/md extract "pattern" document.md
 ```

-Standalone binaries are available on the [releases page](https://github.com/kym6464/md-extract/releases) for Linux, macOS, and Windows.
+Standalone binaries are also available on the [releases page](https://github.com/kym6464/md/releases) for Linux, macOS, and Windows.

 ## Usage